 Water Heat Exchanger

-Tipo Water heating is thermodynamic process using energy source to heat water above its initial temperature.
+Tipo Water Heat Exchanger heating is thermodynamic process using energy source to heat water above its initial temperature.
 Typical household uses hot water are for cooking, cleaning, bathing, space heating.
 In industry, both hot water and water heated to condensation have many uses.
 Domestically, water is customarily heated in vessels known as water heaters, kettles, cauldrons, pots, or coppers.
-Water Heat Exchanger metal vessels heat a batch of water, produce a continual supply of heated water at a preset temperature.
-Water Heat Exchanger energy such as solar energy, heat pumps, hot water heat recycling and heating, may also be used as available, usually in arrangement with backup systems supplied by gas, oil or electricity.
+This Exchanger metal vessels heat a batch of water, produce a continual supply of heated water at a preset temperature.
+Its energy such as solar energy, heat pumps, hot water heat recycling and heating, may also be used as available, usually in arrangement with backup systems supplied by gas, oil or electricity.

 Specifications of Water Heat Exchanger: